metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Required:

 - `key_id` (String) keyID is the ID of the CA key that the External Account is bound to.
-- `key_secret_ref` (Attributes) keySecretRef is a Secret Key Selector referencing a data item in a KubernetesSecret which holds the symmetric MAC key of the External Account Binding.The 'key' is the index string that is paired with the key data in theSecret and should not be confused with the key data itself, or indeed withthe External Account Binding keyID above.The secret key stored in the Secret **must** be un-padded, base64 URLencoded data. (see [below for nested schema](#nestedatt--spec--acme--external_account_binding--key_secret_ref))
+- `key_secret_ref` (Attributes) keySecretRef is a Secret Key Selector referencing a data item in a Kubernetes Secret which holds the symmetric MAC key of the External Account Binding.
+The 'key' is the index string that is paired with the key data in the Secret and should not be confused with the key data itself, or indeed with the External Account Binding keyID above.
+The secret key stored in the Secret **must** be un-padded, base64 URL encoded data. (see [below for nested schema](#nestedatt--spec--acme--external_account_binding--key_secret_ref))

 Optional:

-- `key_algorithm` (String) Deprecated: keyAlgorithm field exists for historical compatibilityreasons and should not be used.
-The algorithm is now hardcoded to HS256in golang/x/crypto/acme.
+- `key_algorithm` (String) Deprecated: keyAlgorithm field exists for historical compatibility reasons and should not be used.
+The algorithm is now hardcoded to HS256 in golang/x/crypto/acme.

 <a id="nestedatt--spec--acme--external_account_binding--key_secret_ref"></a>
 ### Nested Schema for `spec.acme.external_account_binding.key_secret_ref`

 Required:

-- `name` (String) Name of the resource being referred to.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.
+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may be defaulted, in others it may be required.